usdot-fhwa-stol/cda1tenth-bringup/docs/nav2_overview.md

    new reference path whenever the robot is greater than 1 meter from the goal pose.
 4. Make an action call to the Controller Server to track the reference path.

-The navigator will repeat the pipeline until the robot reaches its gaol pose.
+The navigator will repeat the pipeline until the robot reaches its goal pose.

 > [!NOTE]
 > The Planning and Control Servers' plugins do the actual planning and tracking, respectively.
 The navigator, which
 > lives within the BT Navigator Server, only decides when to send the corresponding ROS 2 action requests.

-## Planning Server
+## Planner Server

 This server contains a collection of path planner plugins that generate a path from the robot's current pose to some goal pose.
 The plugins expose a ROS 2 action interface for generating a path through free-space.
-Users can choose one of the planners that comes with Nav2, or they can bring their own.
+Users can choose one of the planners that comes with Nav2, or they can implement their own.

 The server maintains an understanding of the robot's environment through a global costmap.

 ## Controller Server

 This server contains a collection of controller plugins that command the robot to follow the provided reference path.
 Each plugin exposes a ROS 2 action.
-Similar to the Planning Server, users can choose from several provided controller plugins, or they can implement their own.
+Similar to the Planner Server, users can choose from several provided controller plugins, or they can implement their own.
 They are responsible for publishing `geometry_msgs::msg::Twist` messages onto the `/cmd_vel` topic.

+The server maintains an understanding of the robot's environment through a local costmap.

 ### Dealing with different robot types